Asia takes heart from New Year gains in U.S. stock futures

 Federal Reserve Chairman Jerome Powell will have the chance to comment on the economic outlook when he participates in a joint discussion with former Fed chairs Janet Yellen and Ben Bernanke on Friday.

-While the Fed is still projecting two or more rate rises this year, investors are more focussed on slowing global growth and the disinflationary pulse from sliding oil prices.
+While the Fed is still projecting two or more rate rises this year, investors are more focused on slowing global growth and the disinflationary pulse from sliding oil prices.

 Fed fund futures <0#FF:> have all but priced out any hike for this year and now imply a quarter point cut by mid-2020.